topcoder-platform/legacy-submission-processor/ReadMe.md

 ## Configuration

-Configuration for the legacy groups processor is at `config/default.js`.
+Configuration for the legacy submission processor is at `config/default.js`.
 The following parameters can be set in config files or in env variables:

 - LOG_LEVEL: the log level; default value: 'debug'